Twitter flags Trump's tweet of doctored 'racist baby' video

 The video Trump shared begins with footage of the boys running set to ominous music, with a fake misspelled CNN caption reading, “Terrified todler runs from racist baby."
 Then it cuts to other footage from the original video of the boys excitedly running to each other and hugging, which formed the basis of the original CNN story, before showing the message, “America is not the problem.
 Fake news is.”

+White House press secretary Kayleigh McEnany said Friday that Trump was attempting to make a “satirical point” with the tweet of the altered CNN video of the toddlers.

+“He was making a point about CNN specifically,” McEnany said about the toddler video.
+“CNN has regularly taken him out of context.”

-It's the latest salvo in the battle between Trump and tech companies, which he has accused of silencing conservative voices.
+It's the latest salvo in the battle between Trump and tech companies, which the president has accused — without evidence — of silencing conservative voices.
 Trump lashed out at Twitter last month after it added fact-check warnings to two of his tweets on mail-in voting, and vowed to add new regulations to rein in social media companies.

 Twitter in March used the “manipulated media” warning to mark a video of Biden shared by President Donald Trump.